-Our team can help guide you through this process before, during and after surgery, when we’ll provide you and your child with extensive support.
+Our team can help guide you through this process before, during and after surgery, providing you and your child with extensive support.

-The Cochlear Implant Program at Children’s National performs approximately 50 cochlear implants each year, which is more than any other pediatric cochlear implant program in the Washington, D.C., metropolitan area.
+The Cochlear Implant Program at Children’s National performs approximately 50 cochlear implant surgeries each year, which is more than any other pediatric cochlear implant program in the Washington, D.C., metropolitan area.

 Highlights of our program include:

-Early intervention is key with cochlear implants because a child’s neuroplasticity peaks within the first two years of life, and over time the brain’s ability to adapt to – and make sense of – new stimuli declines.
-Without sensorineural stimulation, the auditory cortex begins to shut down and can no longer process sounds into meaningful data.
-This is why it is vital to have your child evaluated early for suspected hearing loss.
+Early intervention is key for spoken language development because a child’s neuroplasticity peaks within the first two years of life, and over time, the brain’s ability to adapt to – and make sense of – new stimuli declines.
+Without auditory stimulation, the auditory cortex begins to shut down and can no longer process sounds into meaningful data.
+Therefore, it is vital to have your child evaluated early for suspected hearing loss.
 Children who develop hearing loss after birth, or who have progressive or declining hearing loss, may also be candidates for cochlear implant surgery, depending on their hearing levels.
 Older children can be referred if their parents, school, or managing audiologists are concerned for a decrease in hearing or decrease in benefit with their appropriately programmed hearing aids.